CryptoGnome/Community-Tools/ProfitTrailer-Feeder-Tools/Backup-and-Auto-Restart/README.md

    f.
 Go to the "BOT1" folder and run the ProfitTrailerUtilities.bat file

 5. Run this file!
-No need to start ProfitTrailer!
+No need to start ProfitTrailer or Feeder!
 This will do so by itself!

 6. Repeat for each bot using "BOT2" and so on!